A blood smear is a blood test used to look for abnormalities in blood cells. The three main blood cells that the test focuses on are:

 - unexplained jaundice

-- unexplained anemia, or low levels of red blood
+- unexplained anemia (low levels of normal red blood cells)

 - abnormal bruising